 \section{Mirror symmetry for Calabi--Yau hypersurfaces}

+In this section, we briefly recall the definitions of residual B-model/ambient A-model Hodge structure, and the mirror symmetry between them.
 We refer the reader to \cite[Section 6]{MR3112512} for the details of the context of this chapter.
 There is also a review in the case of K3 hypersurfaces in \cite[Section 7]{Uedak3}.
 For A-model Hodge structure, see also \cite[Section 8.5]{MR1677117}.